mmerkes/oaa/doc/tutorial.md

 Get the packages we'll be using and add them to our package.json:

-`npm install bcrupt-nodejs passport passport-local connect-flash consolidate --save`
+`npm install bcrypt-nodejs passport passport-local connect-flash consolidate --save`

 Let's hook up these new modules with our Express setup in `server.js`.